pj-commits/product-crud/README.md

 ```
 status (LOW STOCK / NOT AVAILABLE / number of pieces)
 ```
 * I also added some Seeded data so when the app runs, there are already items on the table but the data can go through the API.
-Those data are just for presentation and can be deleted in `DataSeeder` if needed.
+Those data are just for presentation and can be deleted in `DataSeeder` if needed or if we wanted to add more data.